shockscript/spec/src/overview/relation/reactjs.md

 ## Preventing outdated captures

-As in React.js, it is rarely possible to accidentally capture the outdated value of a state in nested functions.
+As in React.js, in Jet+Fuse it is rarely possible to accidentally capture the outdated value of a state in nested functions.
 To prevent this, it is a common pratice to declare a store that reflects the state's current value, as the following component demonstrates.

 ```
 package com.business.components {